krakjoe/parallel/README.md

 	/*
 	* Shall request the Runtime shutdown
-	* Note: anything scheduled for execution will be executed */ public function close() : void;
+	* Note: Closures scheduled for execution will be executed */ public function close() : void;

+	/*
+	* Shall kill the Runtime
+	* Note: Closures scheduled for execution will not be executed */ public function kill() : void;
 }

 class parallel\Future {